Our Executive Team

 Vice President

-Chief, Robert Alben Barrows, has held the post of Chief of Police at Bunker Hill Community College for more than twelve years, and has been serving our communities for over 28 years in law enforcement.
+Chief, Robert Alben Barrows, has held the post of Chief of Police at Bunker Hill Community College for more than sixteen years, and has been serving our communities for over 34 years in law enforcement.
 Whether as an officer of the Special State Police of Massachusetts, a Special Police Officer in the Boston housing developments, or as a former member of the Massachusetts National Guard.
 Chief Robert “Bobby” Barrows values service and the protection of the Massachusetts communities.

 Chief Barrows comes to us with a vast understanding of the college communities.
 He is a proud graduate of North Shore Community College, as well as Salem State College where he earned a B.A in Criminal Justice and later, a Master of Science in Criminology from Salem State University.
 He is the proud recipient of the 2017 Distinguished Alumni Award from Salem State University and is a member of the National Criminal Justice Honor Society

-In 2017, he graduated from YW Boston, “LeadBoston” a leadership program designed to foster and promote equity, diversity, and inclusion.
+In 2017, he graduated from YW Boston, “Lead Boston” a leadership program designed to foster and promote equity, diversity, and inclusion.
 He attended the Police Chief and Command Leadership Academy (2016).
 In 2019, he attended the FBI-New England Regional Command College.
-Chief Barrows is adjunct professor in the Criminal Justice Department at Bunker Hill Community College (BHCC) and once served as an ESOL (English to Speakers of Other Languages) instructor, also at BHCC.
+In 2023, Chief Barrows became a certified Municipal Police Training Committee Instructor.
+He has been an adjunct professor in the Criminal Justice Department at Bunker Hill Community College (BHCC) for over 18 years, and once served as an ESOL (English to Speakers of Other Languages) instructor, also at BHCC.

 Chief Barrows has a well-rounded background in public service, community relations, and higher education.
 He is dedicated and committed to the rehabilitation and re-employment of those who have been incarcerated.
 Chief Barrows serves on the Fenway Community Advisory Board who fosters open communication between CRJ’s reentry programs and the local community.
 The program promotes active community support for reentry programs and CRJ’s mission.
 The program supports the initiative to advance public education, create understanding, and advocate for issues related to the reentry programs and its residents.
 The Suffolk County Sheriff’s Department honored his commitment to offender re-entry programming in 2007.